OK

 OK Cancel

-PAUW, CORNELIUS DE Recherches philosophiques sur les Américains ou Mémoires interessants pour servir à l'histoire de l'espece humaine.
+Recherches philosophiques sur les Américains ou Mémoires interessants pour servir à l'histoire de l'espece humaine.
 Avec une differtation sur l'Amérique & les Américains, par Dom Pernetty.
 Complete in 3 volumes.
-Londres, np, 1774.

 (XIV) (II) 406 pp. (IV) 364 (II) pp, (II) (X) 379 pp. Halfleather bindings. *French titlepage of volume 1 a little bit damaged, boards of the 3 volumes slightly spotted, spine volume 3 a bit damaged, some small foxing in the 3 volumes, otherwise in a good condition*